yzpaul/ExpenseOwl/README.md

 # Usage

-Ideally, once deployed, just use the web interface and you're good to go.
+Ideally, once deployed, use the web interface and you're good to go.
 Access the web interface through your browser:

 - Dashboard: `http://localhost:8080/`
 - Table View: `http://localhost:8080/table`

 > [!NOTE]
 > This app has no authentication, so deploy carefully.
-It works very well with a reverse proxy like Nginx Proxy Manager and is mainly intended for homelab use.
+It works very well with a reverse proxy like Nginx Proxy Manager and is mainly intended for home lab use.
+The app has not undergone a pentest to allow for any production deployment.
+It should strictly be deployed in home lab settings, behind authentication, and for only one (or a few non-destructive) user(s).

-If there are command-line automations that are required for use with the REST API, read on!
+If command-line automations are required for use with the REST API, read on!

 ### CLI Mode